-- chest wall deformities (present in up to 2/3rds of cases 2)
+- chest wall deformities (present in up to ⅔ of cases 2)

 The Ghent nosology was established in 1995 for the clinical diagnosis of the disease 7.

-The condition is thought to result from an inherited or de novo mutation in the fibrillin 1 (FBN1) gene located on chromosome 15q21.1 which is responsible for cross-linking collagen.
+The condition results from a mutation in the fibrillin 1 (FBN1) gene located on chromosome 15q21.1 which is responsible for cross-linking collagen.
 In the majority of cases it is inherited in an autosomal dominant fashion, although in up to one-third of cases the mutation is de novo.
 The disease has high genetic penetrance but with variable phenotypic expression even amongst affected family members.

 Studies show a regulatory relationship between extracellular microfibrils and TGFβ signaling, so an abnormality in either can cause a Marfanoid phenotype 9.

 Microscopically the arterial walls may show cystic medial necrosis 10.

 There are no specific radiographic features of Marfan syndrome but the following signs and complications of the disease may be seen in each system on a range of modalities: